Technology-Notes/kiemlicz-util-wiki/Salt-Master.md

 ```
 Default renderer uses Jinja2+YAML (order matters).

-States which are defined like in [example](https://github.com/kiemlicz/util/wiki/Salt-configuration#states) wouldn't be of much use,
+States that are defined like in [example](https://github.com/kiemlicz/util/wiki/Salt-configuration#states) wouldn't be of much use,
 they are too static.
 States should use pillar and grain data to allow flexibility of configuration.

 ## Pillar
-Based on everything the _Salt Master_ knows about the minion and minion grain data the _Salt Master_ creates
+Based on everything the _Salt Master_ already knows about the minion and minion grain data the _Salt Master_ creates
 the pillar data and sends it over to minion.
 Pillar is managed similarly to state files.
 It contains its own `top.sls` with data to minion matching and the actual pillar data